-In 2023 the Environmental Risk Assessment (ERA) was updated as part of the routine five-year update in accordance with CSA N288.6-22.
+An Environmental Risk Assessment (ERA) has been completed in accordance with CSA N288.6-22.
 The ERA concluded that emissions from the facility were very low and no adverse effects to human health are expected.

-The emissions of non-radioactive contaminants from the facility were below the MECP point of impingement (POI) standards; and water releases are also assessed to be minimal.
+The emissions of non-radioactive contaminants from the facility were below the MECP Point of Impingement (POI) standards; and water releases are also assessed to be minimal.
 Hence, it was concluded that the emissions of non-radiological substances resulting from the facility poses no adverse effect to human health.

-The ERA also concluded that emissions of radioactive and non-radioactive materials from the facility poses no adverse effects to non-human biota.
+The ERA also concluded that emissions of radioactive and non-radioactive materials from the facility pose no adverse effects to non-human biota.

-The ERA is available on BWXT NEC's public information website: nec.bwxt.com.
+The ERA is available on BWXT NEC's public information website: www.nec.bwxt.com.